MachineGnostics/machinegnostics.io/docs/metrics/g_cross_variance.md

-# cross_covariance: Gnostic Cross-Covariance Metric
+# Gnostic Cross-Covariance Metric

 The `cross_covariance` function computes the Gnostic cross-covariance between two data samples.
 This metric uses gnostic theory to provide robust, assumption-free estimates of relationships between datasets, even in the presence of noise or outliers.
+Argument names have changed: use `X` and `y` for input arrays.

 ---